Pioneer-Valley-Housing-Coop/docs/one-pager.md

 * Initial funds will be raised from grants and community investors, not residents
 * Residents will pay monthly costs to repay community investors

+We aim to live sustainably through community stewardship for a [just transition](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf

 **Just**
 * Housing and land should be decommodified and stewarded by and for the community, not speculative profits.
-* Closed-loop, regenerative systems to support abundance and resilience as part of a [just transition away](https://movementgeneration.org/wp-content/uploads/2016/11/JT_booklet_English_SPREADs_web.pdf) from an extractive economy.
+* Closed-loop, regenerative systems to support abundance and resilience away from an extractive economy.

 **Sustainability**:
 * Net-zero buildings using passive solar